wombleton/gitlaw-nz/acts/C/Chemical Weapons (Prohibition) Act 1996.md

     *   (c) dealing with an emergency involving public safety.

-    (3) Every person who contravenes this section commits an offence, and is liable on summary conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $100,000\.
+    (3) Every person who contravenes this section commits an offence, and is liable on conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $100,000\.

+    Section 27(3): amended, on 1 July 2013, by [section 413][46] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 28 Self-incrimination